VIRTUAL COMMONS

 PROTOTYPE

-Prototype Instructions: Please click the link above to open the prototype in your browser.
+Prototype Instructions: Please click the link below to open the prototype in your browser.
 This is an interactive mockup.
 Some areas will be clickable, while others are static.

 The project revealed several key insights: